 Section 2001(e)(1) of the ARP Act requires each LEA to use twenty percent of its formula funds to address the academic impact of lost instructional time (learning loss) through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs.
-Norfolk Public Schools will use approximately \$29,720,000 (26.2%) of its ARP Act ESSER III funds to address unfinished learning as described below:
+Norfolk Public Schools will use approximately \$37,409,548.75 (33%) of its ARP Act ESSER III funds to address unfinished learning as described below:

 - To support extended school days to recover learning loss.
-Funds are to be used for before and after school and on weekends to recover learning loss. - To support additional tutoring and small group instruction during the school day. - To complete the creation of and maintain an online school, Virtual Scholars Academy (VSA), to support students who want to continue to learn virtually as well as students who want to have blended learning opportunities. - The continuation of extended programs for summer learning and enrichment activities through the summer of 2024. - To hire mathematics and reading tutors for additional assistance during middle school English and mathematics support blocks. - Funds for an early literacy tutoring program in grades K-2 to support students identified as needing improvement through the Phonological Awareness Literacy Screening (PALS) assessment. - To purchase a vocational training program for an identified group of students with disabilities that has a focus on skills training and behavioral development. - To purchase software licenses throughout the division for students with disabilities that include instructional resources, online learning platform-lessons, and progress monitoring tools for all content areas across grades K-12. - To purchase research-based curricula (specially designed instructional programs and interventions) for reading, math, and social skills specifically as Tier 3 interventions to be used by special education teachers and staff in inclusion and division-wide self-contained programs. - To purchase division-wide software and programs to support content, teaching, and student learning for use from remediation to enrichment. - To support the creation and use of a division-wide data platform that will create accessible reports for teachers, school leaders, and division-level leaders for improved data-driven decision making and to enhance the identification of instructional needs. - For assessments that address content outside of courses covered by current assessment platforms to support learning loss across all content areas. - To purchase reading materials at a variety of levels for the creation of classroom-level libraries that will support literacy needs across all grades. - To support hiring tutors specifically for students with disabilities to overcome learning loss by offering one-on-one and small group tutoring during the school day. - For transportation to support tutoring on Saturdays for extended learning opportunities. - For contract services to provide live online tutoring support for students after school hours. - To purchase materials and manipulatives for mathematics instructional support. - To purchase curriculum and materials to support learning loss for students identified as English learners. - For software, academic support, and tutoring for students who need credit recovery to maintain their track towards on-time graduation.
+Funds are to be used for before and after school and on weekends to recover learning loss. - To support additional tutoring and small group instruction during the school day. - To provide additional during the day tutoring supports to students in schools with continued learning gaps.
+(Increased funding to provide additional tiered tutoring supports to schools based on SOL results) - To complete the creation of and maintain an online school, Virtual Scholars Academy (VSA), to support students who want to continue to learn virtually as well as students who want to have blended learning opportunities. - The continuation of extended programs for summer learning and enrichment activities through the summer of 2024. - To hire mathematics and reading tutors for additional assistance during middle school English and mathematics support blocks. - Funds for an early literacy tutoring program in grades K-2 to support students identified as needing improvement through the Phonological Awareness Literacy Screening (PALS) assessment. - To purchase a vocational training program for an identified group of students with disabilities that has a focus on skills training and behavioral development. - To purchase software licenses throughout the division for students with disabilities that include instructional resources, online learning platform-lessons, and progress monitoring tools for all content areas across grades K-12. - To purchase research-based curricula (specially designed instructional programs and interventions) for reading, math, and social skills specifically as Tier 3 interventions to be used by special education teachers and staff in inclusion and division-wide self-contained programs. - To purchase division-wide software and programs to support content, teaching, and student learning for use from remediation to enrichment. - To support the creation and use of a division-wide data platform that will create accessible reports for teachers, school leaders, and division-level leaders for improved data-driven decision making and to enhance the identification of instructional needs. - For assessments that address content outside of courses covered by current assessment platforms to support learning loss across all content areas. - To purchase reading materials at a variety of levels for the creation of classroom-level libraries that will support literacy needs across all grades. - To support hiring tutors specifically for students with disabilities to overcome learning loss by offering one-on-one and small group tutoring during the school day. - For transportation to support tutoring on Saturdays for extended learning opportunities. - For contract services to provide live online tutoring support for students after school hours. - To purchase materials and manipulatives for mathematics and science instructional support.

+- To purchase curriculum and materials to support learning loss for students identified as English learners. - For software, academic support, and tutoring for students who need credit recovery to maintain their track towards on-time graduation.